tektechnologies/Instructor-Prep/201/class-10.md

 });

 ```

-- change event fires when the next change occurs as soon as it loses focus it will run.
+- change event fires when the next change occurs as soon as it loses focus it
+ will run.

-- auto fill behavior in chrome. it is a useful feature. but we can prevent by saying autocomplete="off" which you can apply to an element or the form.
+- auto fill behavior in chrome. it is a useful feature. but we can prevent by
+ saying autocomplete="off" which you can apply to an element or the form.
 - As a dev we can go into the console and turn them on

-#### input password update in console show case.
+### input password update in console show case

 - create an input <input id='showPassword' type="password" />
 - in the console

 ```js
     document.getElementById('showPassword').type = "text";
 ```

-#### here are the input types list.
+#### here are the input types list

 [types and inputs](https://www.w3schools.com/html/html_form_input_types.asp)

-# Labs
+## Labs

-## check goals from lab 9 with index styling.
+## check goals from lab 9 with index styling

-### Your public-facing index.html page should include the following:
+### Your public-facing index.html page should include the following

 - locations with addresses,
 - hours open
 - contact information